 The Older Persons Fellowship for Nurses and Allied Health Professionals (AHPs) aims to drive clinical excellence, innovation and quality improvement in care for older people.---Students who successfully complete the Fellowship are awarded a postgraduate certificate (PGCert) in Advanced Practice. ---The Older Persons Fellowship is funded by Health Education England (HEE).

-The Fellowship enables Fellows to realise their full potential including (not limited to) becoming:
+The Fellowship enables professionals on the course to realise their full potential

 - An expert nurse/AHP in the holistic care of older people.